MicrosoftDocs/winrt-related/winrt-related-src/cpp-ref-for-winrt/com-array.md

 # winrt::com_array struct template (C++/WinRT)

+Represents a C-style conformant array of data where the underlying buffer is allocated and freed via the COM task allocator, hence the name.
+It's typically used to represent a C-style conformant array that's allocated by one component, and freed by another.

-An array of objects; used for passing parameters to and from Windows Runtime APIs. **com_array** uses the COM allocator for memory allocation and freeing, hence the name.
+**winrt::com_array** is used for passing parameters to and from Windows Runtime APIs.
+If you're authoring APIs then you'll probably need to construct a **winrt::com_array** to return a projected array to the caller; either as the return value, or through an output parameter.

 **winrt::com_array** derives from **winrt::array_view**.
 See the [**winrt::array_view**](array-view.md) struct template topic, which documents members and free operators that are also available to **winrt::com_array**.
 However, be aware of the difference in semantics between the base type **winrt::array_view** (which is a non-owning view, or span, of a contiguous series of values), and **winrt::com_array** (which allocates and frees its own elements).